quantarray/skylark/src/site/measure.md

 # Measure

-**skylark-measure** is a library dealing with unit-of-measure definition, arithmetic, simplification and conversions in a type-safe manner.
+**skylark-measure** is a library dealing with unit-of-measure definition, dimensional analysis, arithmetic, simplification and conversions in a type-safe manner.

 ### Configuration